 Final thoughts on the Astra Theme

-Or, if you don’t want to build from scratch, you can import one of the ~100 pre-built demo sites, all built with your preferred page builder.
+What if you don’t want to build a website from scratch?
+You can import one of the ~100 pre-built demo sites, all built with your preferred page builder.

 And finally, the cherry on top is that Astra is super lightweight and performance optimized, which means you can get all those other benefits while still having a site that loads fast.